 We know one of the most important parts of transitioning to a new CMMS is swiftly and easily importing your data into the system, especially if you have a lot of it.

 When done properly, bulk importing data into Limble can save you a lot of time.
 However, incorrectly adding data into Limble can create lots of work to fix in the long run, as bulk imports cannot be undone.
 To get it done right, read this article about our tips and tricks for asset imports and updates.

 Table of Contents

 Every asset that you add to Limble should have its own unique name.
-We recommend using a combination of letters and numbers.
-For example "Air Handler 001".
+Using differentiators like letters or numbers can help do this.

-If you are receiving an error when you import your assets, first check that you have formatted the sheet correctly.
-If you are still getting an error, it is sometimes necessary to change the file from an Excel spreadsheet to a CSV file.
+You may need to change your file type before uploading your import.
 Excel will sometimes embed hidden formatting which can’t be read properly.
-Changing the Excel file to a CSV file will eliminate these formatting issues.
+Changing the Excel file to a .csv file will eliminate these formatting issues.